3 ways to get from Yogyakarta to Bali: Cheapest, Fastest, Best

 It is economy class and the ticket costs 94.000 IDR (6.2$).

-There are other combinations of trains that can get you there, but they involve changing trains in Surabaya or Probolinggo and are more expensive.
+Other combinations of trains can also get you there, but they involve changing trains in Surabaya or Probolinggo and are more expensive.

 You can book train tickets on the official website (including an option to pay in cash at Indomaret or Alfamart) or through Traveloka or Tiket.com.